rohit12crj/Study-Notes/Terraform/notes.md

 How would you provision infra across 10 AWS regions

-Have you configured secrets or handled Terraform state files?
-Explain your experience.

 Terraform state got corrupted - what will you do?

-Terraform plan shows destroy + recreate for a critical DB- how to prevent downtime?

 Your Terraform apply succeeded, but some resources are not behaving as expected.
 How do you debug?
 Your Terraform state file is getting too large.
 How do you manage it?